 Try this next

-If the search works but every result is a near-miss, the real question may not be mechanical at all — it may be whether you need the exact item or her twin.
+If the search works but every result is a near-miss, the real question may not be mechanical at all — it may be whether you need the exact item or its twin.
 Exact match vs similar match: what to try first walks through that decision.

 Why does Vinted show me items that don't match my keywords at all?